pablospata/pablospata/README.md

 I'm an algorithmic trading developer and Computer Science student in Argentina.

-- 🏢 Currently, I work as a developer of trading strategies for various clients on a freelance basis.
+- 🏢 Currently, I'm working as a freelance trading strategy developer for various clients.
 - ⚙️ I enjoy coding in **Python** / **R** / **C++**.
 And I have strong knowledge and experience in **MQL4** and **MQL5**.
-- 🌱 I am enthusiastic about Data Science and I have a special interest in all financial markets through a quantitative approach.
+- 🌱 I'm enthusiastic about Data Science and I have a special interest in all financial markets through a quantitative approach.
 - 📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/pablo-spata)